 Babeyond floral lace gloves, $15, Amazon

 If you’re wearing a relatively unadorned gown without much beading or embroidery, you may want to jazz up your bridal look with a sash.
 Not only do sashes flatter the figure by emphasizing your waist, they also can help infuse your own personal style into your wedding day.
 From crystal-adorned glam sashes to nature-inspired sashes featuring fabric flowers and leaves, there are lots to choose from.

+Last on our wedding-day accessories checklist is the purse.
 You probably won’t want to carry a purse during your wedding—you’ll likely be carrying your bouquet for much of the day and you may end up misplacing it.
 However, if there are certain items that you’d like with you during the reception—makeup for a touch up, breath mints, or tissues—you can certainly put them in a purse or clutch and enlist a bridesmaid or close friend or family member to keep it safe for you.

 For a contemporary, minimalist look, a modern clutch with a crystal-adorned clasp is petite and perfect to hold just the essentials.

 Nina Jora clutch, $65, Nina Shoes

 Show off your new moniker with this acrylic clutch.
 It’s particularly cute to carry this purse while you and your new spouse are making your grand exit.